ld(1) General Commands Manual ld(1)

 colon_separated_segment_list

-Only for use with -preload.
-Specifies the order segments should be layout out.
+Only for use with -preload, -static, or with -platform_version "firmware".
+Specifies the order in which the linker should lay out the segments.
 For example: "-segment_order __ROM:__ROM2:__RAM".
+All segments should be specified.

 Normally i386 main executables will be marked so that the Mac OS X 10.7 and later kernel will only allow pages with the x-bit to execute instructions.
 This option overrides that behavior and allows instructions on any page to be executed.